varunubale05/Neural_Network_0-1_OCR/README.md

 # Neural_Network_0-1_OCR
-This was a workshop conducted by IEEE SIES GST, focuses on understanding the core principle of Machine Learning.Here we covered the concepts of basic maths
+This was a workshop conducted by IEEE SIES GST, focuses on understanding the core principle of Machine Learning.

 ## Lets start with computing output of a single neuron. the formula goes as: